ohcee/Veil-blockpie/README.md

 # BlockPie

 ## This is python program that calls the explorer and gets the current block, block hash, and miner address of the winning block.
-Along with which algo mined the block
+## Then checks for missed blocks then updates the addresses and block counts.
+Then display in a colored coded piechart.

 ### Might have to install pandas
 `https://pandas.pydata.org/`